 Bruce Randolph Nelson gives a sturdy performance as the jealous composer.
 He's especially effective at conveying the man's awe in the face of Mozart's art and fist-raising anger at God.
 Nelson also has a good deal of fun with Salieri's cynical asides.

-Accents are not Nelson's strongest suit; occasional flourishes in Italian don't convince.
+Accents are not the actor's strongest suit; occasional flourishes in Italian don't convince.
 But this is a persuasive, ultimately affecting portrayal of a composer doomed, as Salieri admits, to be labeled distinguished by people incapable of distinguishing.

 It takes a certain nerve to tackle the role of Mozart, turned by Shaffer into a giggling, baby-talking braggart.
 The trick is to reveal something real, even noble, beneath the edgy facade, to let the artist within shine somehow.